tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% docs is_staging_event %}

 Flag to indicate whether the event is staging or not.
-Staging events are defined as events where `app_id = 'gitlab-staging'`.
+Staging events are defined as events where `app_id = 'gitlab-staging'` or the `page_url` indicates that the event comes from a staging environment.

 {% enddocs %}